A Travel Price Comparison for Families, Couples, and Backpackers Osaka vs. Madrid for Attractions, Food, Nightlife, and Families

 Travelers enjoy the shopping and museums when visiting the colorful big city of Osaka.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best Coach Bus Tours in Japan, The Best Adventure Tours to Japan, The Best Contiki Tours to Spain, and The Best G Adventures Tours to Spain.
+For some great organized tour ideas, see The Best Coach Bus Tours in Japan, The Best Adventure Tours to Japan, The Best One-Week (7-Day) Tours from Barcelona, and The Best 10-Day Tours from Madrid.

 Which place is cheaper, Madrid or Osaka?